vmware-tanzu/velero/site/content/docs/main/customize-installation.md

 {{< /table >}}

 For Velero pod, through testing, the Velero maintainers have found these defaults work well when backing up and restoring 1000 or less resources.
 For node-agent pod, by default it doesn't have CPU/memory request/limit, so that the backups/restores won't break due to resource throttling.
 The Velero maintainers have also done some [Performance Tests][13] to show the relationship of CPU/memory usage and the scale of data being backed up/restored.

+For repository maintenance job, it's no limit on resources by default.
+You could configure the job resource limitation based on target data to be backed up, some further settings please refer to [repository maintenance job][14].

 You don't have to change the defaults all the time, but if you need, it's recommended that you perform your own testing to find the best resource limits for your clusters and resources.

 ### Install with custom resource requests and limits